 by Patrick Weill, CT

-Patrick Weill has been living in central Mexico for 12 years and has been translating for 11 years, with a special focus on medicine and science.
+Pat Weill has been living in central Mexico for 12 years and has been translating for 11 years, with a special focus on medicine and science.
 He is originally from northern California, and when not staring at a shiny screen, he enjoys spending time with family, friends, and his dog Lulu, in addition to reading, sports, and video games.